mballance/mballance.github.io/index.md

 a library of processor models, and support for a variety of software debuggers.

+## Publications
+I enjoy writing about the work I'm doing, and presenting at conferences.
+You can find a list of publications [here](publications.html)

 ## Personal Projects

 I always have at least one (and typically several) personal